Meet the Board

 In 2008, after many years of critical care capital equipment and medical architectural sales to the hospital industry, I began volunteering full time at Knoxville Habitat for Humanity.
 In 2010, I joined the organization as a full-time employee, managing Construction Procurement and Facilities and serving as a Veteran Liaison.

-With the goal of supporting miliary veterans who continue to serve their communities and their country, I joined ETMAC (East Tennessee Military Affairs Council), Bill Robinson Vietnam Veterans Chapter 1078, and became a board member of Reboot Combat Recovery, where I presented a faith-based course designed to aid in PTSD (Post-Traumatic Stress Disorder) recovery and suicide prevention.
+With the goal of supporting military veterans who continue to serve their communities and their country, I joined ETMAC (East Tennessee Military Affairs Council), Bill Robinson Vietnam Veterans Chapter 1078, and became a board member of Reboot Combat Recovery, where I presented a faith-based course designed to aid in PTSD (Post-Traumatic Stress Disorder) recovery and suicide prevention.

 My intent as an at-large board member at TVCH is to use my education and experience (principally in moderate income housing and construction) to help TVCH accomplish the goal of making homelessness rare in East Tennessee.